Concordia University men's basketball team will not play remaining conference games

 Collicott caught up with CBS 2 by phone Saturday night, fresh off a Zoom meeting for players and their families to decide what to do with the rest of Concordia's basketball seeason.

-"Season's pretty much over," said Ryan Collicott.
+"Season's pretty much over," said Ryan.
 "Right now they're debating gong to the city tournament, which is the Concordia Invitational Tournament."

 On Jan.
 6, six players, including Ryan's son, were hospitalized following a particularly tough team workout.